nerdyjohnny/ovidoc/docs/source/twitch.rst

 9. If you see something against the rules or something that makes you feel unsafe, let staff know.
 We want this channel to be a welcoming space!
 10. **All users must abide by Twitch Terms of Service**

-Ban appeals can be submitted at using the built in appeal tool on Twitch or http://discord.gg/Erg3fCV7zh in the #support channel.
+Ban appeals can be submitted at using the built in appeal tool on Twitch or http://discord.gg/Erg3fCV7zh in the #ban-appeal channel.

 If you wish to challenge the decision in the Twitch appeal, open a ban appeal in the discord.